An introduction to CAFM systems

 It isn’t uncommon for CAFM to be referred to simply as “facilities management systems”, or to be lost in the alphabet soup of acronyms that denote other types of this technology.

 IWMS (Integrated Workplace Management System) is an example of this.
-While it bears resemblance to CAFM and both can work together to provide significant benefits to FM users (as you can see in our own MRI Evolution), we feel it is important to distinguish the differences between the two to cut out any confusion and settle any “CAFM or IWMS” debate.
+While it bears resemblance to CAFM and both can work together to provide significant benefits to FM users, we feel it is important to distinguish the differences between the two to cut out any confusion and settle any “CAFM or IWMS” debate.

 While CAFM systems primarily focus on the physical space of the building and the people and assets that operate in it, an IWMS is considered an all-inclusive tool for facilities management.
 It encapsulates the five fundamental domains of FM.